 This test measures the levels of cardiac biomarkers in your blood.
 These markers include enzymes, hormones, and proteins.

 Cardiac biomarkers show up in your blood after your heart has been under severe stress because it isn't getting enough oxygen.
 This might be because you've had a heart attack.
 But these levels can be high for other reasons.
 The levels of biomarkers are often used to quickly find out the size of a heart attack and how seriously your heart was affected.

 These cardiac biomarkers can be used to diagnose a heart attack:

 Cardiac troponin.
 This protein is by far the most commonly used biomarker.
 It has the highest known sensitivity.
 It enters into your bloodstream soon after a heart attack.
 It also stays in your bloodstream days after all other biomarkers go back to normal levels.
-Current guidelines from the American Heart Association say this is the best biomarker for finding a heart attack.
+Current guidelines from the American Heart Association (AHA) say this is the best biomarker for finding a heart attack.
 The AHA says to limit use of the other biomarkers.
 These include CK, CK-MB, and myoglobin.

 Creatinine kinase (CK).
 This enzyme can also be measured several times over a 24-hour period.
 It will usually at least double if you've had a heart attack.
 But because levels of CK can go up in many other conditions besides a heart attack, it is not very specific.

-You might need this test if your healthcare provider thinks you're having or have recently had a heart attack.
+You may need this test if your healthcare provider thinks you're having or have recently had a heart attack.
 You may also need this test if you have symptoms of coronary artery blockage.